 Dr Janos Szuhanszki leads the Biomass, Bioenergy and Waste-to-Energy research themes at the Translational Energy Research Centre and Energy 2050 at the University of Sheffield.
 Dr Szuhanszki has expertise in air- and oxy-fuel combustion of solid fuels, including biomass and Waste-to-Energy processes, and has published several papers on these topics in peer-reviewed journals, as well as a book chapter on oxy-fuel combustion.
 He has also presented his findings at leading international conferences and symposia.

-Dr Szuhanszki’s work focuses on finding alternatives to fossil fuels and linking power generation with carbon capture in order to achieve a less wasteful, more circular economy, and to make energy generation cleaner.
+Dr Szuhanszki’s work focuses on finding alternatives to fossil fuels and linking power generation with carbon capture to make energy generation cleaner.